A Case of Distrust

 A Case of Distrust is a 2018 video game created by independent developer Ben Wander and published by Serenity Forge.
 Described as a "narrative mystery", the game is a narrative adventure game in which the player solves a mystery in 1924 San Francisco as private investigator Phyllis Cadence Malone.
 The game was the first independent work of former Visceral Games developer Ben Wander, who was inspired to create the game based on research into the history of the 1920s and the desire to create a hardboiled mystery narrative.
-Upon release, A Case of Distrust received positive reviews from critics, with praise directed to the game's narrative, tone and visual presentation, and criticism to its investigation gameplay mechanics and ending.
+Upon release, A Case of Distrust received positive reviews from critics, with praise directed to the game's narrative, tone and visual presentation, and criticism of its investigation gameplay mechanics and ending.

 Gameplay

 A Case of Distrust is an adventure game in which players progress by investigating scenes and interrogating suspects to solve the mystery by identifying the means, motive and opportunity of the murderer.
 Players can explore areas and interact with highlighted objects to collect items of evidence.
 To complete statements with characters, players use a notebook to select dialog options to ask the suspect, with available options reflecting goals of the investigation, available evidence and statements based on topics raised by suspects.
 Some statements issued by characters provide contradicting statements that can be used as evidence, or unlock new areas or suspects.
 Once the player pieces together enough information on the means, motive and opportunity, they can confront a suspect to accuse them of the murder.
 An ending scene revealing whether the player's accusation was correct and an exposition of the events that really occurred.